AmrAb-05/fut-sniping-docs/guides/soft-bans.md

 ### Search Softban
 Avoid sniping for long periods of time.

-Use a high delay time.
+Use a higher delay time.
 The recommended is `3-5`.
+A high delay time might reduce your success rate, so it's important to find the right balance.

 Take a break every 1000 searches and play a game of FIFA.